Respiratory Syncytial Virus (RSV)

 - Respiratory Syncytial Virus (RSV)

 At Lehigh Valley Reilly Children’s Hospital, we know how concerning it can be when your child is facing respiratory syncytial virus (RSV).
-We’ve gathered important information for families below and are here to offer expert-level care if your child needs clinical support.
+We’ve gathered important information for families below and are here to offer expert-level care if your child needs medical support.

 What is RSV?